3kh0/bing-rewards/README.md

 Each time you log-in, a code will be printed out in the console, and you will need to select it in Authenticator.
 You will have to do this an additional time when you do the mobile search.

+## Telegram Notification
+if you want to setup telegram notification system please follow these steps:
+1. Create bot in telegram from [@BotFather](https://t.me/BotFather).
+File away the API token generated in the BotFather chat- you'll need it later.
+2. Get your telegram userid from [@userinfobot](https://t.me/userinfobot) or alternatively [@MissRose_bot](https://t.me/MissRose_bot)
+3. Run setup `python setup.py` and enter
+	- your token generated from step 1
+	- your userid from step 2

 ## Multiple accounts
 Multiple accounts is not supported currently, and there is no plans to add this feature.
 This is the most common question/request, but the reason for this is because it goes against the original author's intention and I want to honor that.

-## Telegram Notification
-if you want to setup telegram notification system please follow this steps:
-1. create bot in telegram from [@BotFather](https://t.me/BotFather)
-2. get your userid from this bot [@userinfobot](https://t.me/userinfobot)
-3. run setup `python setup.py` and enter your credentials
-4. enjoy of ride

 ## Acknowledgement
 - Original author took down the code from their GitHub back in July 2018.
 Author gave me permission to re-upload and maintain, but wishes to stay anonymous.
 I will continue to maintain until this page says otherwise.
 - UK quiz updates written and tested by `chris987789`
 - 2FA code written by `revolutionisme`
+- Telegram notifications written by `hosein-hub`